vincevince1006/vnncctt-site/content/blog/intro-n-stuff/index.md

 ---
 title: Being a developer/designer hybrid
 date: "2020-08-18"
-description: This is a place to document my journey as a dev/designer hybrid (or UI/UX Developer, or whatever it is this week).
-I like living in the hybrid space because it blends my interests really well.
+description: I like living in the hybrid space because I feel like it blends my interests really well.
 ---

 ### What am I?